-When we read the hebrew Bible today, almost all of us turn to a translation of the original biblical texts.
-To get the more authentic and precise presentation of scripture, we ought to consider the language (or biblical languages) in which the Bible was first written.
+When we read the Bible today, almost all of us turn to a translation of the original Biblical texts.
+To get the more authentic and precise presentation of scripture, we might well consider the language (or languages) in which the Bible was first written.
 Let’s take a look at some of the history surrounding the composition of the works that make up Biblical literature and explore how the profound spiritual wisdom contained within speaks to us today.

 What is the Bible?